osmandapp/web/main/docs/user/widgets/map-buttons.md

 - ![Compass](@site/static/img/widgets/map_butt_north_up_ios.png)
 **North is up**.
 In this mode, the map is oriented so that the North is always at the top of the screen.
 Regardless of the direction in which you move the device, the map remains static and you can see your position in relation to your surroundings.
+   - for **Android** version it has hard lock the North mode (without manual rotation with twor-finger touch & rotate).
-The map does not have automatic rotation, but you can rotate it manually with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures), and in this case, the map orientation mode will change to Manual rotation.
-You can hard lock this position using the [*<Translate android="true" ids="fix_north_up"/>*](../personal/profiles.md#other) feature, if you do not need to rotate the map with a gesture.
+   - for **iOS** version you can rotate it manually with a [two-pointer gesture (two-finger touch & rotate)](../map/interact-with-map.md#gestures), and in this case, the map orientation mode will change to "Manually rotated".
 - ![Compass](@site/static/img/widgets/map_butt_movem_dir_ios.png)
 **Movement direction**.
 In this mode, the map is oriented according to the direction of your device.
 For example, if you turn to the right, the map also rotates so that the right side of the screen corresponds to the direction of movement.
 For details, go to [*Rotate map by bearing*](../map/interact-with-map#rotate-map-by-bearing).